giorgossofronas/15-puzzle/README.md

    <br>To improve time complexity, instead of constantly calling `heuristic(current_state)` for each newly created puzzle, we use a different function to calculate the h value of a new puzzle.<br>When a new state is generated the previous (parent node's) heuristic changes only based on two puzzle-tiles:
 <br>    (1) the blank one
 <br>    (2) the one taking blank one's place<br><br>
- Therefore, instead of recalculating the whole puzzle's sum of manhanttan distances(md), we just remove the md of the the two tiles, from the old puzzle, and add their new mds in the h-sum.
+ Therefore, instead of recalculating the whole puzzle's sum of manhattan distances(md), we just remove the md of the the two tiles, from the old puzzle, and add their new mds in the h-sum.
    ```c